What’s Airrosti Therapy?

 Conditions for Airrosti Therapy

-The most common conditions for airrosti therapy include musculoskeletal and joint disorders, such as pain in the back, shoulder, neck, feet, knee, etc. From headaches to plantar fasciitis, this treatment shows its effectiveness to resolve problems like chronic back pain, acute sports injuries like pulls and strains, repetitive wear and tear injuries like frozen shoulder, tendonitis, and carpal tunnel syndrome.
+The most common conditions for airrosti therapy include musculoskeletal and joint disorders, such as pain in the back, shoulder, neck, feet, knee, etc. From headaches to plantar fasciitis, this treatment shows its effectiveness to resolve problems such as chronic back pain, acute sports injuries such as pulls and strains, repetitive wear and tear injuries such as frozen shoulder, tendonitis, and carpal tunnel syndrome.

 Benefits of Airrosti Therapy